s77rt/rdpcloud/README.md

 * #### Cross-Platform
     RDPCloud Client is cross-platform and runs on Linux, Windows, and macOS.
 RDPCloud Server runs on Windows only

-### 💰 Price
-This was $99 per server, but now it's complelty **free** yet I have left the license functionality.
-You can license your servers as much as you want.

 ### ⚒ Requirements
 - Go
 - npm